-INVESTMENT ADVISER: Simplify Asset Management Inc., located at 54 W 40th St, New York NY 10018, serves as each Fund's investment adviser (the "Adviser").
-The Adviser is registered with the SEC as an investment adviser under the Investment Advisers Act of 1940, as amended, and manages only the Funds.

-Subject to the oversight of the Board of Trustees, the Adviser is responsible for managing the Fund's investments, placing trade orders and providing related administrative services and facilities under an advisory agreement between each Fund and the Adviser.
-The Funds were recently formed (August 2020).
+INVESTMENT ADVISER Simplify Asset Management Inc., located at 54 W 40th St, New York NY 10018, serves as each Fund's investment adviser (the "Adviser").
+The Adviser is registered with the SEC as an investment adviser under the Investment Advisers Act of 1940, as amended and manages only the Funds.
+Subject to the oversight of the Board, the Adviser is responsible for managing the Funds' investments, placing trade orders and providing related administrative services and facilities under an advisory agreement between each Fund and the Adviser.
+The Funds were recently formed November 2020).

 The Adviser is paid a monthly management fee at an annual rate (stated as a percentage of the average daily net assets of the Fund) of 0.50%.
-The management agreement between the Fund and the Adviser provides that the Adviser will pay all operating expenses of the Fund, except for any interest expenses, taxes, brokerage expenses, future Rule 12b-1 fees (if any), acquired fund fees and expenses, expenses incidental to a meeting of a Fund's.
+The management agreement between the Fund and the Adviser provides that the Adviser will pay all operating expenses of the Fund, except for any interest expenses, taxes, brokerage expenses, future Rule 12b-1 fees (if any), acquired fund fees and expenses, expenses incidental to a meeting of a Fund's shareholders.

-The Fund's adviser has contractually agreed, until at least August 31, 2021, to waive its management fees and/or pay or absorb the Fund's expenses, in order to limit the amount of "Specified Expenses" borne by the Fund to 0.25% of the Fund's average daily net assets.
+The Fund's adviser has contractually agreed, until at least November 30, 2021, to waive its management fees and/or pay or absorb the Fund's expenses, in order to limit the amount of "Specified Expenses" borne by the Fund to 0.25% of the Fund's average daily net assets.
 "Specified Expenses" means all ordinary operating expenses of the Fund, except for interest expenses, taxes, brokerage expenses, Rule 12b-1 fees (if any), acquired fund fees and expenses, and expenses incidental to a meeting of the Fund's shareholders.
 The fee waiver is subject to possible recoupment from the Funds in future years (within the three years after the fees have been waived), if such recoupment can be achieved within the lesser of the foregoing expense limits or those in place at the time of recapture.
-This agreement may be terminated only by the Trust's Board of Trustees on 60 days' written notice to the Adviser.
-A discussion regarding the Board of Trustee's approval of the Adviser's management agreement will be available in the Funds' semi-annual report to shareholders dated December 31, 2020.
+Any waived fees may only be recouped within three years from the date when the amount was waived or reimbursed.
+This agreement may be terminated only by the T Board on 60 days' written notice to the Adviser.
+A discussion regarding the Board's approval of the Adviser's management agreement will be available in the Funds' semi-annual report to shareholders dated December 31, 2020.